Health and safety is full of acronyms as SEMA, so let’s explain what one of those acronyms means.

-So, what is SEMA?
+So, What is SEMA?

-SEMA (the Storage Equipment Manufacturers Association) is a private organisation which helps to advise HSE, the EU, and the general public about storage equipment safety.
+SEMA (Storage Equipment Manufacturers Association) is a private organisation which helps to advise HSE, the EU, and the general public about storage equipment safety.
 It does this through training courses and Code of Practice documents on the installation, use, inspection and disassembly of storage equipment.
 Some of this advice has become legal practice, but most of the advice remains best practice.

-And what is SEMA’s role?
+And What is SEMA’s role?

 SEMA is the voice of the storage equipment industry in the sense that it talks to the British government on the behalf of the whole industry.
 When the government makes laws which affect the storage equipment industry, they turn to SEMA to get the industry’s opinion.
 Equally, if the industry feels that the government can do something for the industry, it is SEMA’s aim and its duty to talk to the government on behalf of the industry in order to do this.